Welcome to the Autumn term!

 - While we sing together you’ll be able to hear me, and you – nobody else

-- We will also be singing along to these sound files to give the illusion of having a choir to be part of.
+- To help fill out the sound, we will be singing along to the sound files.
+This will help to give the illusion of singing with a whole choir

 - We are having a tea-break!
 I schedule this at the beginning of the session so that people can have a little chat and connect before we start to sing.
+(If we had it half-way through I imagine a lot of people would disappear to switch the kettle on.)
 Get a cup/glass/ bottle of your favourite drink and join us from 6.45.
 We break into smaller groups at 7, or when it gets busy, and have a 10-minute chat before re-convening at 7.15 to warm up.

 Apologies for the quality of the sound files – they’re a bit ropey but you will get the gist.
 Also, this is the version without the fancy ending, but we’ll probably sing the fancy ending.
 Why not?
 Nobody can hear you!